PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/add-edit-search-engine.md

 - **Refferer** - the title of the table.
 - **Server** - required - input, where exact Search Engine associated Server name is defined.
 It can also be added as a new name.
 The field has notification errors, once the field is left empty, after submission - _The server field is required._ If the field has invalid characters, the UI will show the error _The server field is invalid._ The field can handle max 34 characters, up to 34 characters are not stored in database.
-- ***$_GET variable*** - required - input, where Search Engine associated Variable name is defined.
+- **$ GET variable** - required - input, where Search Engine associated Variable name is defined.
 It can also be added as a new variable name.
 The field has notification errors, once the field is left empty, after submission - _The getvar field is required._ If the field has invalid characters, the UI will show the error _The getvar field is invalid._ The field can handle max 6 characters, up to 6 characters are not stored in database.
+- **Cancel** - discards the editing or adding page, redirects ti the Sesarch Engine listing.
+- **Save** - executes the submission of the adding or editing form.
+If the submission is successful, the UI should be redirected to the Search Engine listing page with green success notification _Successful update._

+### Deletion

+If the Search Engine entry is bein deleted, there should be a green success notification with the message _Successful deletion_.